I am working on the collaborative culture of the Wikipedia for my

 "please do not bite the newcomers" (Wikipedia2005pdn).
 Such Wikipedia

-of a free on-line encyclopedia prompt me to ask, what factors
+a free on-line encyclopedia prompt me to ask,

 collaborative—"good faith" — culture?